 Generally, though your food won’t go missing – unlike the shared kitchens at university.
 The backpacker community are pretty good like that.

 For some reason freezers don’t seem to be welcome in a hostel kitchen which is shame because where are you supposed to store your ice cream?

 The “non-refrigerated” storage area

 Now you’ve found yourself some fridge space its time to bag yourself a shelf/locker/crate etc.

 The non-fridge storage area in some hostels can be as simple as placing your bag(s) of food onto a shelf.
 Other hostels allow you a little more security with lockable lockers.
 Either way, the one thing they agree on is not storing food in your room.

 You may have to look a little further for where to put your food as some storage areas can be around the corner from the main kitchen area or even in another room.

-Again, sometimes you may need to fight for space because the for whatever reason the hostel underestimated the among of storage space it needed for the number of people it accommodates.
+Again, sometimes you may need to fight for space because for whatever reason the hostel underestimated the among of storage space that is needed for the number of people it accommodates.
 Seems a little stupid but it happens.

 Tip: Don’t forget to take advantage of the free food shelf.
 This is where people have left things that they no longer want/need/can’t take with them so have gifted them to the community.

 Pretty much all hostels operate a weekly kitchen clear-out at a minimum.